newrelic-experimental/nr1-innovation-cicd/README.md

 ## Deploying this Nerdpack
 Local testing is great, but ultimately you need to deploy the app so that others in your company can use it also.

-Read up on the full details about deploying a New Relic One app can be found [here](https://developer.newrelic.com/build-apps/publish-deploy/publish/).
+Read up on the full details about deploying a [New Relic One app](https://developer.newrelic.com/build-apps/publish-deploy/publish/).

 Or, open a command prompt in the nerdpack's directory and run the following commands: